TheEnbyWitch/AMB-Docs/src/pages/en/how-to/sequencer.md

 layout: ../../../layouts/MainLayout.astro
 ---

 This is probably the easiest way to use this plugin!
-All you really need to do is add an `Accumulation Based Motion Blur Track`, which will contain all the necessary properties.
+All you really need to do is add an `Accumulation Based Motion Blur Track` to your sequence, which will contain all the necessary properties.

 ![](/sequencer/track-add.png)